AI SEO EXPERIMENTS

 AI search is not one decision.
 It is two.

 Layer 1: Does the AI search the web at all?
-This decision is highly stable.
-Across three identical runs on ChatGPT, 91.7% of queries produced the same search/no-search decision every time.
-If ChatGPT searched the web for "best CRM software" on run one, it searched again on run two and run three.
-If it answered "how does photosynthesis work" from memory on run one, it answered from memory every time.
+This decision is highly stable across all platforms.
+Gemini produced the same search/no-search decision 98.9% of the time across replicate runs -- the most deterministic platform we measured.
+ChatGPT gpt-5.4-mini was close behind at 91.7%.
+If the AI searched the web for "best CRM software" on run one, it searched again on run two.
+If it answered "how does photosynthesis work" from memory, it answered from memory every time.

 This layer is driven by intent.
 Discovery queries ("best X for Y") trigger web search 98% of the time on ChatGPT.
 Informational queries ("how does X work") trigger search only 12% of the time.
 The AI is confident it knows how things work.
 It is less confident it knows what to recommend.

 Layer 2: What does the AI search for?
 When it decides to search, the AI generates fan-out queries.
-The specific strings change every time (98% zero overlap across runs).
-But the structural type of search is moderately stable (65% of the time, the dominant type stays the same).
+Between any two runs, the specific strings differ substantially.
+But over many runs, a canonical core emerges -- and the structural type of search stays stable across all platforms.

 The Seven Types of AI Search